-The Group has uncommitted credit facilities with various banks to finance general corporate needs (the balances used are disclosed in Note 17), which have been consistently renewed in the last 20 years in accordance with the Group's finance needs.
+The Group's bilateral lines (refer to Note 17 for the balances used), are uncommitted credit facilities with various banks to finance general corporate needs, which have been consistently renewed in the last 20 years in accordance with the Group's finance needs.
 The Group expects it will be able to continue to renew these in the future or will refinance part of them with committed revolving credit facilities.